tobyking3/viking-wars/lectures/lecture5/PITCHME.md

 - Fast
 - Easy to implement
 - Extends to n dimensions
-- Works in tile / grid based cases, as broadphase
+- Works in tile / grid based cases, as broad phase

 ---